wonambi-python/wonambi/docs/source/gui/analysis.rst

 To do this, check ``Concatenate``.

 ..
 NOTE::
-   Like the mean spectral plot, normalization is only available if each segment has the same frequency resolution.
+   Like the mean spectral plot, normalization is only available if each segment has the same frequency granularity.
-   See the "Note about frequency resolution" above.
+   See the note about frequency granularity above.

 Phase-amplitude coupling (PAC)
 ------------------------------